 • The total event budget and how it will be allocated

-• Staff and/or members who will plan the event as well as their specific responsibilities
+• Staff and/or members who will plan the event and what their specific responsibilities are

 • The event’s format: in-person, virtual, or hybrid

-• An idea of the speakers or presentations you’d like to have
+• The speakers, presentations, or activities you’d like to have

-• marketing plan, including the communication channels you’ll use, your target audience, etc.
+• A marketing plan, including the communication channels you’ll use, your target audience, etc.

 2. Secure sponsors, speakers, and exhibitors.

-Here are some strategies you and your planning committee can use to find impactful speakers:
+Here are some strategies your planning committee can use to find impactful speakers:

-Keep in mind that you could open up the event to more speakers outside of your local area by making the event hybrid or virtual.
+Keep in mind that hybrid and virtual events allow you to showcase speakers outside of your local area, expanding your options.
 This way, speakers can call in from anywhere, give their presentations, and answer audience questions without needing to factor travel time into their busy schedules.
-Just be sure to follow the best practices in OneCause’s guide to hybrid events like determining how many guests will attend in person to ensure your venue is large enough.
+Just be sure to follow the best practices in OneCause’s guide to hybrid events, like determining how many guests will attend in person to ensure your venue is large enough.

 3. Recruit and train volunteers.

-To recruit these volunteers, you’ll need to share an idea of what they’ll be doing at the event.
-Announce your need for volunteers in meetings and newsletters, briefly describe the jobs they might be assigned, and send out links to a virtual sign-up form.
-If you aren’t sure what responsibilities to give volunteers for an in-person event, check this list for inspiration:
+To recruit these volunteers, announce your need for volunteers in meetings and newsletters, briefly describe the jobs volunteers might be assigned, and send out links to a virtual sign-up form.
+A few roles you might assign volunteers include:

 • Directing parking